Amazingren/NTIRE2024_ESR/README.md

     ```
     - Be sure the change the directories `--data_dir` and `--save_dir`.
 3. More detailed example-command can be found in `run.sh` for your convenience.

+As a reference, we provide the Performances of RLFN (baseline method) below:
+- Average PSNR on LSDIR_DIV2K validation data: 26.96 dB
+- Average PSNR on LSDIR_DIV2K test data: 27.07 dB
+- Number of parameters: 0.317M
+- Runtime: 16.18 ms (LSDIR_DIV2K_valid data), 10.89 ms (LSDIR_DIV2K_test data)
+- FLOPs on an LR image of size 256×256: 19.70 G

+    Please note that the results reported above are the average of 5 runs, and each run is conducted on the same device (i.e., NVIDIA GeForce RTX 3090 GPU).

 ## How to add your model to this baseline?